psysrc/blip/README.md

 Blip is a Domain Specific Language (DSL) for parsing and manipulating string data.

 It's intended to be easy to write, easy to understand, and intuitive.
-It can be interpreted or transpiled into various languages.
+It can be directly interpreted or transpiled into various other languages.

 *Blip is currently under construction!
 Please be patient.*